-Slack are known for their commitment to listening to their customers and responding to what they say.
-They’re active listeners.
-The brand pays careful attention to their users’ comments and are quick to act on suggested changes and feature requests.
+Slack is known for their commitment to listening to their customers and responding to feedback.
+The brand pays careful attention to their users’ comments and is quick to act on suggested changes and feature requests.

 Want to implement something similar yourself?
 Here are some tools you can try.